deployo/deployo.github.io/content/docs/dashboard.md

 ## History

-The hostory displays the latest executions.
+The history displays the latest executions.

 You can see which servers were involved and which scripts are executed alonside any provided variables.